8.6 Developing entrepreneurial skills through culture

 Developing entrepreneurial skills through cultural activities is being achieved within both formal education and activities within, for instance, voluntary associations or other fora.

 Students in vocational upper secondary education programmes are trained for the labour market, which includes entrepreneurial skills.
-According to the Act on Vocational Educations (Erhvervsuddannelsesloven, LBK nr 1395 af 28/09/2020), one of the objectives of VET programmes is to meet the labour market’s demand for innovative and creative labour.
+According to the Act on Vocational Educations (Erhvervsuddannelsesloven, LBK nr.
+956 af 21/06/2022 ), one of the objectives of VET programmes is to meet the labour market’s demand for innovative and creative labour.
 Furthermore, students in VET programmes have the opportunity to study abroad and thereby strengthen their intercultural awareness.
 For more information on mobility in VET programmes, see section 6.5.

 In 2009, the Government launched the Strategy for Entrepreneurship Education.
 Regarding the higher artistic education programmes, the target was to increase the number of students receiving entrepreneurship education, either as a separate activity, a separate subject or integrated onto other subjects.

-In the most recent monitoring of entrepreneurship education in the Danish formal school system from 2018, the Danish Foundation for Entrepreneurship concludes that about 40 % of students enrolled on higher artistic education programmes have received entrepreneurship education in the academic year 2018/19.
+In the most recent monitoring of entrepreneurship education in the Danish formal school system from 2020, the Danish Foundation for Entrepreneurship concludes that 43 % of the courses on higher artistic education programmes involves entrepreneurship educationin the academic year 2019/20.